artecs-group/RVfpga-sim-addons/Computer_Fundamentals/README.md

 **Analyze the registrs during the execution.**

+You can analyze the registers after each cycle.
 As an example, we next show the register file at the end of the ```if``` condition, which is met in this case:

 ![image](https://github.com/user-attachments/assets/a7f6b5e4-c0a4-4af7-b8bd-3d3743ae8918)